win-t/switch-user/README.md

 Switch uid,gid and groups before execute a program, of course you need to be root to do this.

-The reason I create this tool because there is no tool to change uid, gid, and groups to arbitary number. `su` and `sudo` need user to be create before.
+The reason I create this tool because there is no tool to change uid, gid, and groups to arbitary number. `su` and `sudo` need user to be created before.

 ## Synopsis